Michael Riconosciuto

 to allow clandestine tracking of individuals.
-Riconosciuto stated that he had been threatened with prosecution by a justice department official.
+Riconosciuto stated that he had been threatened with prosecution by a Justice Department official.
 Riconosciuto provided an affidavit detailing threats to a House Select Committee investigating the Inslaw Affair.

 Early life

-Riconoscuito has demonstrated some technical and scientific talents.
+Riconosciuto was born to Marshall and Twylla Riconosciuto and raised in Tacoma, Washington.
+He had a brother named Joseph who was approximately four years younger than him.

+Riconosciuto was recognized for some technical and scientific talents early in his life.
+Riconosciuto claims he knew conspiracy-theory figure Fred Crisman as a child.
+When he was only twelve years old, The Tacoma News Tribune and Ledger called him a "modern Da Vinci" in a 1960 article describing a phone network he established for himself and thirteen friends in Tacoma, experiments he conducted with underwater microphones and plant cognition, an intercom system he developed in his home and a radio class he helped teach at a local YMCA.
+By the summer of 1964, before his junior year of high school, Riconosciuto built and lived in an underwater house complete with television, radio, "and other common necessities."
+He also set up the stereo sound system in Bellarmine Preparatory School's auditorium.
 As a teenager, he constructed a working argon laser, a feat that earned him an invitation to Stanford University as a research assistant.
+His work on underwater acoustics and his laser drew the attention of the United States Department of the Navy which offered him several college scholarships before he had even successfully demonstrated his laser.

 Riconosciuto was employed as an engineer at a mine in Maricopa, California.
 Hercules Properties, Ltd. had raised financing and purchased a 167 acre contaminated waste-disposal site which had once been a portion of a 1300 acre TNT and fertilizer manufacturer known as Hercules Powder Works.

 Allegations

-"October Surprise"

-Riconosciuto stated in 1993 that he had knowledge of the October Surprise conspiracy allegations.

 Cabazon murders

 Nathan Baca's Emmy winning series "The Octopus Murders" featured documents from the archives of Michael Riconosciuto.
 These documents have been the subject of interest for recently reopened cold case homicide investigations.